varnish/Varnish-Book/varnish_book.rst

    The default parsing and TTL assignment are done before ``vcl_backend_response`` is executed.
    The TTL changing process is recorded in the ``TTL`` tag of ``varnishlog``.

-Exercise: Avoid caching a page ..............................
+Exercise: Avoid Caching a Page ..............................

 Write a VCL which avoids caching the index page at all.